Jordan Luke Gage: Acting career

 On 23 February 2022, it was announced that Gage would portray the lead role of Clyde Barrow in the original West End cast of Bonnie & Clyde, alongside Frances Mayli McCann as Bonnie Parker, who he had previously performed with in Heathers; The Musical, as McCann had portrayed Heather McNamara.
 Performances began at the Arts Theatre on 9 April 2022 and the show finished its run on 10 July.
-During this run, Gage also participated in a one-off script in hand reading of The Pride in order to celebrate 50 years since the UK's first gay pride rally.
+During this run, Gage also participated in a one-off script in hand reading of The Pride to celebrate 50 years since the UK's first gay pride rally.
 On 23 October, Gage performed his first solo concerts at The Outernet.
 Gage subsequently played Fabrizio Naccarelli in a staged concert version of The Light in the Piazza at Alexandra Palace on 27 November.
 On 7 November, it was announced that Bonnie & Clyde would be returning to the West End on 4 March 2023, though this time at the Garrick Theatre, with Gage and McCann reprising their roles.
+The official cast album was released on 28 July 2023, with Gage featuring on twelve of the twenty eight tracks.

+He played the title role in a special Halloween concert performance of Bat Boy: The Musical at the London Palladium on 31 October 2023 alongside Trevor Dion Nicholas, Victoria Hamilton-Barritt, and his Bonnie & Clyde co-star Jodie Steele.
+He returned to the Palladium on 7 April 2024 for a concert performance of Bare opposite Laurie Kynaston.

+Gage starred in the original West End cast of Titanique at the Criterion Theatre in the role of Cal beginning on 9 December 2024.
+He departed the show on 8 June 2025 alongside the majority of the initial company.
+On 18 June, it was announced that he had joined the cast of the new musical Saving Mozart based on the life of the eponymous composer, as Antonio Salieri.
+The show opened on 28 July and ran until 30 August.

+On 19 October 2025, it was announced that Redcliffe, a new musical written by and starring Gage, would officially open on 22 May 2026 at the Southwark Playhouse for a limited run until 4 July.
+The premiere followed eight sold-out workshop performances at The Other Palace in 2024.
+The musical, in which Gage plays the leading role of William, is set in 18th century Bristol and is inspired by the true story of William Critchard and Richard Arnold, depicting the secret romance of the two men at a time of great persecution.
+As part of the announcement, Gage stated, “It has been my greatest fulfilment creating Redcliffe and exploring the world of 18th-century Bristol, a time that was beyond terrifying for men like me to exist in.
+To be able to tell this story, one which has never been told on the public stage, and to be able to hopefully move, uplift and change people, is beyond thrilling for me as both writer and actor.”